BUILDING A NEST EGG THROUGH PRIVATE MORTGAGE INVESTING

 Roger: Overall performance across the industry is heavily dependent on the fee structure and the type of property lent against.
 Generally, returns across the industry are favorable and consistent.
 Our returns run at 10% net of fees and a bit higher if investors opt for the dividend reinvestment option.

-Mortgage investment corporations themselves, just like the banks have very low default rates averaging less than 1.5% over the history of all mortgage investment corporations.
+Mortgage investment corporations themselves, just like the banks, have very low default rates averaging less than 1.5% over the history of all mortgage investment corporations.

-And for clarity, default means if someone is late with a mortgage payment or their check doesn’t clear, or if it’s gone to legal action or power of sale.
+And for clarity, default means if someone is late with a mortgage payment or their payment doesn’t clear, or if it’s gone to legal action or power of sale.
 All of those are definitions of default.

 Chris and I studied the industry extensively before deciding upon the residential subset of this industry.
 The places where MIC’s seem to get in the most trouble is in commercial and development mortgages.
 We don’t do these.

 Mortgage Investment Corps are based on standardized government rules, therefore variability of returns between funds are due to things like overhead, types of mortgages and geographic location.

 Tristram: You said that there’s standardization of rules for MIC’s, what does that mean for investors?

 Roger: There are a few things.
 As a Mortgage Investment Corp, you must have a minimum of twenty investors and no one individual can own more than 25%.